norlab/LIS-546-SPR2021/content/emerging-topics.md

 >It is past time for researchers to prioritize energy efficiency and cost to reduce negative environmental impact and inequitable access to resources — both of which disproportionately affect people who are already in marginalized positions. (p.
 613)

->large, uncurated, Internet-based datasets encode the dominant/hegemonic view, which further harms people at the margins, and recommend significant resource allocation towards dataset curation and documentation practices. (p.
+>we discuss how large, uncurated, Internet-based datasets encode the dominant/hegemonic view, which further harms people at the margins, and recommend significant resource allocation towards dataset curation and documentation practices. (p.
 613)

 This fourteen-page article about one particular type of dataset encapsulates so many issues I want you to think about as you embark on data-related (or other) careers.
 (Additionally there are issues regarding the response by Google to Timnit Gebru's and Margaret Mitchell's roles in publishing this article.)
 But I'm going to focus on how we can learn from the content of the paper in our work as data curators.